global-hydrodynamics/global-hydrodynamics.github.io/_pages/yamazaki-cv-e.md

 Accurate simulations of terrestrial water dynamics require not only advanced numerical models but also high-quality topographic information that governs where and how water flows.
 At the global scale, building hydrologically consistent topography datasets is itself a major challenge.
 While satellite observations provide global coverage, they often contain noise and systematic errors that can hinder the correct representation of drainage structures and flow paths.

 To address this, I integrate multiple satellite datasets and geospatial information and reconstruct them into river topography datasets consistent with natural drainage structures, thereby developing foundational global topography/hydrography datasets for terrestrial water dynamics modeling.
-Representative products include the global elevation dataset MERIT DEM, the global hydrography dataset MERIT Hydro, and the Japan flow-direction map J-FlwDir.
+Representative products include the [global elevation dataset MERIT DEM](../MERIT_DEM/), the [global hydrography dataset MERIT Hydro](../MERIT_Hydro), and the [Japan Flow Direction map J-FlwDir](../J-FlwDIr).
 By systematically building hydrologically consistent geospatial foundations, I contribute to the broader Earth science community.

 ### Monitoring the terrestrial water cycle by integrating models and satellite observations